Pests and Pest Management

 - Use a product like Tanglefoot or other sticky band product to prevent ants from climbing up tree and shrub trunks.

-- If ants colonies are discovered, use slow-acting bait stations.
+- If ant colonies are discovered, use slow-acting bait stations.
 These products are easy to use and safe (as long as the are kept out of reach of children and pets).
 They are filled with carbohydrates and an active toxicant, and should be placed outdoors, even if there are ants inside.
 Placing bait traps indoors can actually lure more ants to come in.
 Traps should be spaced about 10 to 20 feet apart.
 Depending on the size of the colony, it may take several weeks or more of treatment with these traps to be effective.

 Emergency Ant Treatment